 He is a strong advocate in the power of design as a catalyst for social and economic change.
 Sinclair compiled a number of best selling books, is a visiting professor to a number of universities and holds an honorary doctorate of Architecture.
 Sinclair was a Senior Fellow of the Design Futures Council, an advisor at USAID and a Young Global Leader of the World Economic Forum.
 As recipient of many awards, Sinclair won the TED prize, the National Design Award and a runner-up for UK Designer of the Year.

-He is based in Sausalito, California and co-owns a small mountain adjacent to Joshua Tree national park.
+He is based in Sausalito, California and in his spare time is co-developing Hawkeye, an intentional community and a sound therapy lab on a small mountain adjacent to Joshua Tree national park.